AKloc/BookNotes/Professional/Better Allies.md

 	- A set of unearned benefits bestowed on a group.
 Not a bad thing, just means someone with privilege has less obstacles than person without.
 	- Often invisible to those who have it.
 	- Point of knowing you have privilege is so that you're aware of it and can be empathetic to those who might be less privileged.
+- Roles an ally can play:
+	- Sponsor: helping individuals gain credibility and exposure by vocally supporting their work, recommending them for promotions and stretch assignments, etc.
+	- Champion:
 - "Everyday Language" chapter has tons of things I could improve on.
 	- Use "they", even when referring to an individual.
 	- "Ladies" isn't necessarily great.